 Residents in lower-taxed parts of Alabama will pay less sales tax on groceries, but if the additional tax reduction isn’t enacted in 2024, some Alabamians could pay even more in taxes than the amounts listed above.

-Although Alabama’s reduced grocery tax may only provide slight relief for residents, more relief will soon be on the way for many Alabama taxpayers.
-Income tax rebate checks of up to $300 ($150 for single filers) will start going out to eligible Alabamians later this fall.
+Although Alabama’s reduced grocery tax may only provide slight relief for residents, more relief is now on the way for many Alabama taxpayers.
+Income tax rebate checks of up to $300 ($150 for single filers) have started going out to eligible Alabamians.
 To qualify for the Alabama rebate check, taxpayers must meet the following criteria:

 - You must have filed a personal Alabama income tax return for the 2021 tax year.